jkempf42/kube-volttron/cluster-config/README.md

 	sudo cat /etc/wireguard/private.key | wg pubkey | sudo tee /etc/wireguard/public.key

-This command first writes the private key from the file to `stdout`, then generates the public key with `wg pubkey`, then writes the public key to
+This command first writes the private key from the file to `stdout`, generates the public key with `wg pubkey`, then writes the public key to
 `/etc/wireguard/public.key` and to the terminal.

 Now, switch to `gateway-node` and run the same commands.